canvasxyz/canvas/docs/ref/consistency.md

 1. the execution of every action is deterministic, and
 2. peers converge to the same state as they sync.

-Additionally, we provide transactions, which allow game-like applications to be written inside actions.
-Transactions work in a way that's like optimistic rollback in multiplayer online games - actions are always accepted at the time they are executed, and potentially rolled back on conflict.
+Additionally, we provide transactions, which work in a way similar to optimistic rollback in multiplayer online games.
+Actions are accepted at the time they are executed, and rolled back on conflict.

+In a transaction, if you read from a database record and then write to any other records, your writes will be rolled back if the record that you read was changed.

 ## How we achieve determinism

-In order to guarantee determinism, every `get` needs to return the same value when applied by every peer, even if other peers have already applied other concurrent actions that write to that record.
+To guarantee determinism, we ensure that every `db.get()` returns the same value when an action is reexecuted by other peers.

+This needs to be true even if they receive the action later in time, and/or have applied other concurrent actions that write to that record.

 The runtime achieves this by using a virtual snapshot of the database, in which only effects from the action's causal ancestors are visible.
 This can also be thought of as *rewinding* to the original context which the action was executed in.

-### Avoiding nondeterminism
+### Nondeterministic JS code

 However, it is still possible to write non-deterministic JavaScript code inside an action function, with functions like `Math.random()` and `Date.now()`.
 These functions will break determinism and should not be used.

 For generating random identifiers, you can use the `this.db.id()` function.
 This will generate a new hash every time it is called, and it is safe to use as a deterministic replacement for `Math.random()`.

+(Like `Math.random()`, it is not cryptographically secure.)

 ## How we achieve convergence

-To guarantee convergence, each peer needs to resolve conflicts in the same way, independent of the order in which they apply concurrent actions.
-By default, Canvas treats each database row as its own last-write-wins record, using the logical clock from the [underlying causal log](/api/gossiplog) to determine precedence.
+To guarantee convergence, we ensure each peer resolves conflicts in a consistent way, independent of the order in which they apply concurrent actions.

+To accomplish this, we treat each database row as its own last-write-wins record, using the logical clock from the [underlying causal log](/api/gossiplog) to determine precedence.

 This means if if multiple users edit the same database record concurrently, the user that writes to the database with a greater action ID will overwrite the other one.